Running Metrics

 What Is Cadence in Running?
 (And What Is a Good Cadence?)

-What Is Cadence in Running?
 Cadence in running refers to the number of steps you take per minute.
 It’s one of the most important — and often misunderstood — running metrics.
 Many runners focus only on pace.
 But cadence tells you how you’re moving, not just how fast.
-Two runners can run…
+Two runners can run at the same pace —…

 Continue reading →